-For solid tumors diagnosed January 1, 2007 or later:
+For solid tumors diagnosed January 1, 2007 to December 31, 2017:

 The SEER 2007 Multiple Primary and Histology Coding Rules contain site-specific rules for lung, breast, colon, melanoma of the skin, head and neck, kidney, renal pelvis/ureter/bladder, and brain.
 A separate set of rules addresses the specific and general rules for all other sites.
 The multiple primary rules guide and standardize the process of determining the number of primaries.